linzhi2013/MitoZ/version_2.4-alpha/README.md

 `annotate` is to annotate the input mitogenome sequence, including protein coding genes (PCGs), tRNA genes and rRNA genes.
 Output is a genbank file containing mitochondrial genome sequences and annotation information.

 Make sure you sequence ID contains "topology=circular" or "topology=linear".
-MitoZ uses this tag to determine if a sequence is circular.
+MitoZ uses this tag to determine if a sequence is circular. **Beware about the sequence ID format.
+This `>Contig1 topology=circular` will work, but this `>Contig1;topology=circular` won't.** See https://github.com/linzhi2013/MitoZ/issues/58#issuecomment-598245190.

 ## 11.1 Input files
 e.g. `mitogenome.fa`